 Reading a cookbook from authors passionate about their topic, who write a cookbook about a topic because it’s what they do day in day out is always great.
 These books ‘shine’ more than those in which the topic is just one of their many interests and mostly chosen because of consumer data.
 Van Leeuwen Artisan Ice Cream is one of those books written by people passionate about their topic, ice cream in this case.

-Please note, this post contains (Amazon) affiliate links.
+Please note, this post contains bookstore.org affiliate links.
 This means that, at no extra cost to you, we will earn a small commission if you buy through these links.
-Always feel free to buy the books somewhere else (e.g. your local book store).

 Van Leeuwen Artisan Ice Cream (affiliate link) is the 1st book by the founders of the similarly named ice cream company Van Leeuwen.
 Starting out with two food trucks in New York back in 2008, they now have a bunch of trucks & ice cream stores in both New York and Los Angeles.
 The reason for their Van Leeuwen grew from a desire to make high quality ice cream from ‘real’ ingredients.
 Emulsifiers, stabilizers and other ‘tricks’ weren’t within their toolkit.
 Furthermore, they were on a mission to find the best ingredients for their ice cream they could find, a special chocolate, delicious pistachio nuts, etc.